Serving and RL post-training on AMD GPUs (ROCm)¶

 ALL ASSERTIONS PASSED

 The mechanism, not the exact percentage, is the point: a clip range calibrated on the wrong distribution both under-covers the real dynamic range (clipping outliers) and wastes quantization steps on a narrower range than the data actually spans.
-That is what AMD Quark's own calibration pass exists to avoid, and it is why an amd/-published Quark checkpoint, not the original vendor's NVIDIA-targeted quantized checkpoint, is the supported path for FP8/MXFP4 serving on ROCm.
+That is what any calibration pass, Quark's or ModelOpt's, exists to avoid, and it is an argument about data, not about silicon.
+The vendor-facing conclusion it supports is modest and worth stating in full: prefer an amd/-published Quark checkpoint on ROCm because it is pre-validated against the kernel path AMD supports, and recalibrate when your traffic does not look like the published calibration set.
+It is not a reason to treat an NVIDIA-produced OCP FP8 checkpoint as unusable on Instinct, because vLLM loads exactly that, converting e4m3fn to the gfx942 FNUZ variant on the way in.7

 How to develop with it: RL post-training on AMD¶